Musk impersonators steal more than $2M in cryptocurrency

-San Francisco, May 18 (IANS) Over the last six months, consumers have lost over $2 million in cryptocurrency to scammers impersonating Tesla and SpaceX CEO Elon Musk, according to the Federal Trade Commission (FTC).
+San Francisco: Over the last six months, consumers have lost over $2 million in cryptocurrency to scammers impersonating Tesla and SpaceX CEO Elon Musk, according to the Federal Trade Commission (FTC).

 For years, scammers have posed as Musk to fraud social media users out of cryptocurrency, The Verge reported.